ManuCiao10/web-scraping-house-discord/README.md

 ## ADD

+Improvement:

--See how to interact with Functions
+01. See how to interact with Functions
--change syntax for check the new how calling the initial function
+02. change syntax for check the new how calling the initial function

--Test Code for 24h
+1. Test Code for 24h
--Compact same sintax
+2. Compact same sintax
--Add random User Agent
+3. Add random User Agent
--Add send message when proxies are getting banned
+4. Add send message when proxies are getting banned
--add payment check discord
+5. add payment check discord
--convert code in software
+6. convert code in software
--Add only new houses TOOLS and it must run 24/7 and NOT stop -Implemantation with Fast API
+7. Add only new houses TOOLS and it must run 24/7 and NOT stop
+8. Implemantation with Fast API
--add User Interface users when he can type the price and the city
+9. add User Interface users when he can type the price and the city

 ## Contributing